spell-music/csound-expression/tutorial/SynthTutorial.md

 ---------------------------------

 Gain or amplifier can change the amplitude of the sound.
 We already did it.
-When we scale the sound with number it's an examle of the gain.
+When we scale the sound with number it's an example of the gain.
 But instead of scaling with number we can give the output a shape.
 That's where the envelope generators come in the play.

-Dynamic chages
+Dynamic changes
 ---------------------------------

 To make our sounds more interesting we can vary it parameters in time.